 Goals often indicate the wider purpose of a firm and seek to set an ultimate goal for staff to strive toward.
 The time period you set your goal for will determine whether it's considered short-term or long term.

 Short term goals are usually those which can be achieved in one or two working quarters (3-6 months) sometimes maybe a year, depending on how committed the organization is.

 Further, when thinking of a long term goal - it's typically one set with a date to accomplish within one year or more.

 📚 What's the difference between goals and objectives?

 A goal framework is a systematic way of defining goals.
 Although these frameworks vary in terms of precise rules and methods, they are all intended to simplify the goal management process to maximize the probability of achievement.
 This generally entails breaking down larger and more complicated goals into smaller steps and activities that should be completed within a specific period.

 The 4 goal-setting frameworks listed below are among the most widely used and successful frameworks available today.

-OKR stands for “Objective and Key Results.”
-This popular goal management framework focuses on development and progress by setting proper quarterly goals – leveraging the ability of your teams to achieve results.
+OKR stands for "Objectives and Key Results."
+This popular goal management framework focuses on development and progress by setting proper quarterly goals - leveraging the ability of your teams to achieve results.
 Weekdone is a tool to implement OKRs in your team.

 Using OKRs is critical for attaining collaborative success and fulfilling the organization's bigger vision.
 This framework helps businesses to keep alignment and engagement on the quantifiable metrics that actually matter!